azadecon/azadecon/content/_index.md

 ## Hello there!

 I am an economist in making.
-I am currently working with [Prof. Meghna Agarwala](https://www.ashoka.edu.in/profile/meghna-agarwala-3/) and [Prof. Aparajita Dasgupta](https://www.ashoka.edu.in/profile/aparajita-dasgupta/) at Ashoka University on the [Determinants of Crop Residue Burning in India]().
+I have worked with [Prof. Meghna Agarwala](https://www.ashoka.edu.in/profile/meghna-agarwala-3/) and [Prof. Aparajita Dasgupta](https://www.ashoka.edu.in/profile/aparajita-dasgupta/) at Ashoka University on the [Determinants of Crop Residue Burning in India]().

 I am an MSc Econ graduate from [IGIDR, Mumbai](http://www.igidr.ac.in/) and BA(Hons) Econ from [Hindu Collge](https://hinducollege.ac.in/), [University of Delhi](http://www.du.ac.in/).
 A first-generation learner, I am interested in Institutions.
 In the words of [WB Arthur](https://sites.santafe.edu/~wbarthur/Papers/Comp.Econ.SFI.pdf),